Mumbai NCB head Sameer Wankhede deboarded from cruise ship case probe | www.lokmattimes.com

 Mumbai NCB head Sameer Wankhede deboarded from cruise ship case probe

-Mumbai, Nov 5 In a significant development, the Narcotics Control Bureau's controversial Mumbai Zonal Director Sameer Wankhede has ...
+New Delhi/ Mumbai, Nov 5 In a significant development, the Narcotics Control Bureau's controversial Mumbai Zonal Director Sameer ...

-Mumbai, Nov 5 In a significant development, the Narcotics Control Bureau's controversial Mumbai Zonal Director Sameer Wankhede has been moved from the investigations into the sensational cruise ship party raid of October 2 in which Aryan Khan, son of Bollywood megastar Shah Rukh Khan, was arrested.
+New Delhi/ Mumbai, Nov 5 In a significant development, the Narcotics Control Bureau's controversial Mumbai Zonal Director Sameer Wankhede was on Friday shifted out from the investigations into the sensational cruise ship party raid of October 2 in which Aryan Khan, son of Bollywood megastar Shah Rukh Khan, was arrested.

+The NCB directorate on late Friday issued a statement saying that a Special Investigation Team (SIT) comprising officers from Operations Branch of the NCB Headquarters has been constituted by the Director General, NCB to take over a total of six cases from NCB Mumbai Zonal Unit which have national and international ramifications, in order to conduct deeper investigation to find out forward and backward linkages.

-However, questioned by media persons, Wankhede denied that he had been shifted from the case.
+Questioned by media in Mumbai, Wankhede denied that he has been removed from the case.

+"I have not been removed from the investigation.
+It was my writ petition in the court that the matter be probed by a central agency.
+So, the Aryan Khan case and Sameer Khan case are being probed by Delhi Special Investigation Team.
+It is coordination between NCB teams of Delhi and Mumbai."

+The NCB statement also said that no officer or officers have been removed from their present roles and they will continue to assist the Operations Branch investigation as required until any specific orders are issued to the contrary.
+It is reiterated that the NCB functions across India as a single integrated agency.

 Maharashtra Minister Nawab Malik said that Wankhede has been removed from a total of five cases, including the Cordelia Cruise case.